alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

 Login via web browser to Firefox account.

 ### Possible installs
-1. Zoom - note if Zoom is running it's about the only thing you can use at the time.
-Good install as a back-up for times you can get a second device online.
+1. Zoom from Software app.
 1. Ensure connection with Gitlab.
     * Does need key to gitlab created.
     * Must pull repo through Terminal CLI from Gitlab and _then_ you can use it in Github for Desktop.
 Github for Desktop, on Linux at least, no longer offers a GUI interface for connecting to non-Github or local repo sources.
-1. Evolution for email Client via Ubuntu software.
+1. ??Evolution for email Client via Ubuntu software.
 1. Text-to-speech, especially for ePub.
     * Install voice synthesizer and a nice voice.
 From [askubuntu.com answer](https://askubuntu.com/a/908889)
     ```bash